dmarks000/py_scikit_rfc_gaia_simbad_data/README.md

 'skyfile' is the GAIA data file.
 'skyfile2' is the SIMBAD data file.
 'coord' is a coordinate of SkyCoord data type.

+n_generic_manual.py:

+This is the script that holds the actual RF method+analysis.
+A template is provided at the beginning of the script you must modify to suit your cluster.
+After that, provide a training probability csv, and the script will call Gaia_Data_Collect.py if you don't have a formatted data file for it to read.